-2020 \$m 2019 \$m Credit facility 168.8 225.0
+2021 \$m 2020 \$m Credit facility 225.0 168.8

 Beazley has a \$450m Multicurrency Standby Letter of Credit (LOC) and Revolving Credit Facility Agreement (the credit facility).
-Under the facility \$393.8m may be drawn as letters of credit to support underwriting at Lloyd's.
-As at 31 December 2020, \$225m of LOC has been utilised and placed as FAL.
-The CBI has approved the inclusion of an unutilised amount of LOC under the current credit facility (\$168.8m) as ancillary own funds and the method used to determine the eligible amount.
-This approval was received on 10 September 2019 and is valid until 25 July 2021.
+Under the facility \$450m may be drawn as letters of credit to support underwriting at Lloyd's.
+As at 31 December 2021, \$225m of LOC has been utilised and placed as FAL.
+The CBI has approved the inclusion of an unutilised amount of LOC under the current credit facility (\$225m) as ancillary own funds and the method used to determine the eligible amount.
+This approval was received on 12 October 2021 and is valid until 31 July 2023.

 The credit facility allows letters of credit to be issued in favour of the Society of Lloyd's.
-Such a letter of credit is permissible as an asset supporting Funds at Lloyd's (FAL) requirements for Lloyd's Corporate Members.
+Such a LOC is permissible as an asset supporting FAL requirements for Lloyd's Corporate Members.

 The FAL to support the underwriting of Beazley Underwriting Limited (BUL) on syndicates 2623 and 3623 is provided by both BUL as well as Bldac.
 These funds are subject to a deed of charge in favour of Lloyd's.
 The deed of charge restricts the transferability of these assets.
-For this reason, the FAL may only be included in the calculation of group solvency up to the contribution of Bldac and BUL to the group Solvency Capital Requirement (SCR), respectively.
+For this reason, the FAL may only be included in the calculation of group solvency up to the contribution of Bldac and BUL to the group SCR, respectively.